NishanthPrajith/carIdentificationApp/README.md

 ## Theoretical Roadmap
 This is a theoretical roadmap for the future direction of this app if we were to develop this into a fully functioning consumer-grade product.
-1. Release the app in the App Store and Play Store for beta testing
+1. The first thing we want to do is release the app in to the App store and Play store for beta testing.
+As mentioned earlier, we are currenly experiencing a camera issue, and we will fix that first before releasing.
+After we fixed all the issues, people with both android and apple devices should be able to use our app.
-2. Perform more experiments and improvements based on user feedback
+2. Perform more experiments and improvements based on user feedback.
+This will include adding more features based on user feedbacks.
+For example, we are thinking of adding a feature to let the user provide feedback to indicate if the classification is correct or not, and for each prediction, we will store the image to our server.
-3. Add more car models for classification
+3. Add more car models for classification.
+For this users we will be able to upload data (car images) for the model that we currenly don't have in our database.
+And we will retrain the model after a period of time.
+All of these will eventually help us improve the user experience and the performance of the model.
-4. Adapt the final model for other use cases such as car seller verification in the form of an API
+4. Adapt the final model for other use cases such as car seller verification in the form of an API.

 <br/>